phpMussel/Docs/readme.en.md

 #### <a name="MINIMUM_PHP_VERSION_V3"></a>I want to use phpMussel v3 with a PHP version older than 7.2.0; Can you help?

-No. PHP >= 7.2.0 is a minimum requirement for phpMussel v3.
+No. PHP≥7.2 is a minimum requirement for phpMussel v3.

 *See also: [Compatibility Charts](https://maikuolan.github.io/Compatibility-Charts/).*